Kiezroy/NCL2025/Individual Game/Network Traffic Analysis/WiFi (Medium).md

 Q3 - 20 points
 What is the MAC address of the victim that was deauthenticated from the WiFi network?

-- Find the packet where the deauthe
+- Find the packet where the deauthentication starts
+- Source address > MS-NLB-PhysServer-32_18

 `02:38:aa:ae:9f:e6`